The taste of tradition

 This engineering marvel helps us produce enough of our wonderful apple juice for use in our ciders, hard ciders, and beers.

 In the fall, we produce plenty of our delicious fresh sweet apple cider using our own orchard apples.
 Our cider is fresh in season, and only available for sale during the fall.
 We treat the cider with a UV light for your safety, but do not add any preservatives; therefore, this special treat is only offered when freshly pressed.
-During the season, stop by for a free sample on weekends, then take some home from our store (and don’t forget to try the fresh, hot apple cider mini-donuts, too)!
+During the season you can purchase fresh sweet cider in the Cider Mill, Gift Shop, Cafe, or Tasting Room.

 Our award-winning hard ciders are all made from a base of farm fresh sweet cider.
 We use apples grown on our farm and pressed in the traditional style on our rare antique rack and cloth press, on view right in our cidery.
 After pressing, the apple juice is fermented, aged, then blended with either maple syrup, honey or fruit juice.
 Our ciders, ranging from dry to sweet, and sparkling to lightly carbonated, include something for everyone.